DeBeast591/Myths/README.md

 # Credits
 - Cainho, for his amazing lore
+- Xahann, for his incredible textures.
-- Codergopher, for his amazing SDL tutorial.
+- Codergopher, for his awesome SDL tutorial.
 - ~~*arch linux for being so good at doing everything*~~